-Personalisation in NovoNote allows you to tailor the AI tool to better align with your professional context, therapeutic approach, and writing style.
-By customising key preferences—such as your clinical focus, treatment modalities, formatting guidelines, and tone—you can ensure that NovoNote generates insights and documentation that are both relevant and professionally appropriate.
+Personalisation in NovoNote allows you to tailor the AI to your professional context, therapeutic approach, and writing style.
+By customising key preferences—such as your clinical focus, treatment modalities, formatting guidelines, and tone—you can ensure that NovoNote produces documentation that is professionally appropriate and aligns with how you genuinely work.

-This setup helps the AI provide structured, accurate, and personalised clinical notes, reports, and case formulations that reflect your unique practice style and preferred way of writing.
+Settings below help the AI provide personalised clinical notes, reports, and case formulations that reflect your unique practice style and preferred way of writing.
 Whether you prefer concise and structured documentation or a more narrative approach, NovoNote adapts to your needs.

 How to Set Up Personalisation